Recipe provided by AllRecipes.com

 Note: An Instacart account is required to proceed to purchase online.
 If you do not have an Instacart account please click here to create.
 Once account has been created, you can return to this page to complete the checkout.

-- Preheat the oven to 375 degrees F (190 degrees C) with the rack in the middle position.
-Grease baking sheets or line with parchment paper.
-Sift flour, baking soda, and salt together.
+- Preheat the oven to 375 degrees F (190 degrees C).
+Line a rimmed baking sheet with parchment paper.

 - Brush the bottom and sides (right up to the rim) of two 5-ounce ramekins lightly with 1 teaspoon melted butter.
 Add 1 tablespoon white sugar to each ramekin; rotate until sugar coats all surfaces, then tip to pour off extra sugar.

 - Pour 3 cups hot water into a pot set over low heat.
 Place chocolate pieces in a metal mixing bowl; place the bowl over the pot of water until chocolate melts; do not let the water simmer or boil.